DK27ss/OCA-422k-PoC/README.md

   6. OCA.transfer(0xdead, 60% * amount)                       // 60% → burn
 ```

-**The problem**: at step 3, the pair receives OCA and sends USDC.
-Then at step 4, `recycle()` pulls those same OCA back out of the pair.
-The net result for the pair:
+**The problem**: at step 3, the pair receives OCA and sends USDC, then at step 4, `recycle()` pulls those same OCA back out of the pair.

 | Step | Pair receives | Pair loses |
 |------|--------------|------------|